SodaVolcano/RES-CHHiP-Trial-UQ/README.md

 ```

 ## Loading Data
+**TIP: As preprocessing may take significant time to complete, consider saving all preprocessed data as h5 files and loading them instead of loading directly from the original files.**

 ### DICOM
 The list of utility functions for reading DICOM files is provided in `uncertainty.data.dicom`, the functions assume that all of the DICOM files for a single patient is stored in a single folder.
 A usage example is provided below.